walmartlabs/lacinia/docs/tutorial/init-schema.rst

 A Lacinia schema is an `EDN <https://github.com/edn-format/edn>`_ file.
 It is a map of maps; the top level keys identify the type of definition: ``:objects``, ``:interfaces``, ``:enums``, and so forth.
-The inner maps are from keywords to a type-specific structure.
+Each of these top level keys defines its own structure for the map it contains.

-Query is a special object that contains the GraphQL queries that a client can execute.
+Query is a special object whose fields define the GraphQL queries that a client can execute.
-This schema defines a single query, ``gameById``, that returns an object as defined by the ``BoardGame`` type.
+This schema defines a single query, ``gameById``, that returns an object as defined by the BoardGame type.

 A schema is declarative: it defines what operations are possible, and what types and fields exist, but has nothing to say about where any of the data comes from.
 In fact, Lacinia has no opinion about that either!
-GraphQL is a contract between a consumer and a provider for how to request and present data, it's not any form of database layer, object relational mapper, or anything similar.
+GraphQL is a contract between a consumer and a provider for how to request and present data - it's not any form of database layer, object relational mapper, or anything similar.

 Instead, Lacinia handles the parsing of a client query, and guides